fab-dav/entra-id-auth-examples/oidc/python/fastapi/fastapi-azure-auth/README.md

    OPENAPI_CLIENT_ID=your_openapi_client_id
    ```

+   See below in the configuration part where to get the ID values

    Update `.env` file to adapt these variables.

    `APP_CLIENT_ID` must be the Client ID of the application created to protect your API. `OPENAPI_CLIENT_ID` (optional) is the Client ID for the Swagger documentation to try the API.